IsoDevMate/using-stripe/README.md

 ## Code Analysis
 ### Inputs
-- `req.body`: The request body containing the product data.
+- The request object (`req`) containing the product data in the request body.
 ___
 ### Flow
 1. The code extracts the `product` array from the request body.